grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 [here](README_csv2xmlstruct.md).

 ### prep/itemHdl_colHdl_AllPub.sh
+Extract all RMIDs in all of DSpace in RMID-Only-format, CSV2.
-Extract all RMIDs in all (previous) DSpace ERA reporting year trees in RMID-Only-format, CSV2.
+Alternatively, use prep/itemHdl_colHdl_ResearchPubEra.sh to extract all RMIDs in all DSpace ERA reporting year trees in RMID-Only-format, CSV2.
+You should extract this data at this point in the workflow before new items are added for the target year.

 ### bin/erasaf_check.rb
-Perform some checking.
+Perform some checking on the ERA SAF-tree.

 ### bin/erasaf_pluckitem.rb
 If items are present within the ERA target reporting-year SAF directory tree